-We sat down for a little Q&A with Rock Health entrepreneur and Covered CEO and privacy expert Noah Lang.
+We sat down for a little Q&A with Rock Health entrepreneur and Stride Health CEO and privacy expert Noah Lang.
 You can catch Lang at Rock Health’s CEO Summit next week, where he’ll be diving into privacy issues on his panel, Privacy by Design.

 A year ago, I needed to select a health plan from my wife’s employer options.
 There were only 4 choices, and we’re pretty healthy people, so it couldn’t be that hard, right?
 I searched for our favorite doctors, but had to do it in four different places.
 I tried to search for some preferred drugs to figure out what they would cost and found it nearly impossible to compare.
 In search of an apples-to-apples comparison, I built an excel model to figure out what might happen if I tear my knee up skiing again or one of us needed emergency care, but very quickly realized it takes more data than a single person can wrangle with to find the answer to those questions.
 And that data is very hard to get.